My Top 10 SEO Tips

 This isn’t an accident, a lot can happen in you life online and offline, if you want to stay on top you’ll likely need to adopt new techniques.
 Structured Metadata has become more important to search engine optimization.
 Social media or self marketing has become more important, but it isn’t “all good”.
 You need to remember you’re always writing for your future boss.

 I still maintain old hand-coded HTML.
 However, most content that is published to the web uses a content management system or social media.
 This blog runs on WordPress and keeping your content management system up-to-date is important.
 So to start 2019 I upgraded to WordPress 5 and starting using Yoast’s SEO plugin.
-In this way lots of small details are handled so I can focus more on writing and updating old blog posts such as this one.
+This combination handles lots of small details so I can focus more on writing and updating old blog posts such as this one.

 If you have questions or advice on search engine optimization you can leave them below.